Museum of Civilian Voices is the world's largest collection of stories of the civilians who suffered from the War in Donbass

 The stories and the collected materials form a unique base for historians, researchers, journalists, as well as for creating documentaries and feature films, writing books, and creating other projects that will help preserve history as it is.

-Recording the past for a better future
+Recording the past and present for a better future

 Museum of Civilian Voices – project's team